Endleph/Saturn-Stealer/README.md

 The developer is not responsible for your actions ⚠️

 Saturn Stealer is a tool for create a server and the create malware, themalware is discord token straler/grabber.
-This tool create a http server an use localtunnel for upload the sever (node js code).
+This tool create a http server, a web panel an use localtunnel for upload the sever (node js code).
+The victimes information are sotocked in database.
 The malware was code in  c-sharp.
 # How to use
 1. Install node js https://nodejs.org/en/
 2. Execute 'start.bat'